The Benefits of a Master’s in Curriculum and Instruction

 There’s nothing like real experience working with students to make a teacher great.
 But even experienced educators can learn new things that spark exciting classroom activities and insight into individual students’ needs.

-In a master’s program, you'll learn about how to customize lessons for children based on their individual needs.
-You’ll also examine the ways racial, ethnic, economic, and language backgrounds influence students’ academic needs, as well as the importance of recognizing the individual experiences of students of different cultures, sexual orientations, abilities, genders, and socio-economic classes.
+In a master’s program, you may learn about how to customize lessons for children based on their individual needs.
+You’ll also likely examine the ways racial, ethnic, economic and language backgrounds influence students’ academic needs, as well as the importance of recognizing the individual experiences of students of different cultures, sexual orientations, abilities, genders and socio-economic classes.

 “Educators must be culturally responsive to adapt and diversify their instruction to address student learning needs,” Tanguay said.
 “Additionally, with the increase in English Language Learners, the use of technology can assist educators to meet this varied learning needs better, while maintaining an inclusive classroom learning environment.”

-- Education Leadership: This program helps you look beyond the classroom and address the larger processes that affect our schools.
+- Education Leadership: This concentration helps you look beyond the classroom and address the larger processes that affect our schools.
 You’ll learn about school finance and strategies to engage with school boards and the wider community around the school budgeting process.
-You’ll also learn how to work with parents and other community members to enrich student experiences, and find ways to build cultures of continuous improvement within your school.
+You’ll also learn how to work with parents and other community members to enrich student experiences and find ways to build cultures of continuous improvement within your school.
 This concentration addresses tools like extended learning time that can be especially beneficial for underachieving students.

 - Reading: Strong literacy skills are a crucial foundation for learning.
 This program provides tools for emerging and more advanced readers, including ways of assessing student ability and strategies to help students apply their skills in classes like science and social studies.
 You’ll also learn how to address the specific needs of students from different language and cultural backgrounds.

-- Special Education: This concentration focuses on the development of curriculum units and instructional techniques to support children with mild to moderate physical, emotional, or intellectual disabilities.
+- Special Education: This concentration focuses on the development of curriculum units and instructional techniques to support children with mild to moderate physical, emotional or intellectual disabilities.
 You’ll learn about the legal rights of students and families, and the best research-based methods for running inclusive classrooms.
 Courses in this program also cover diagnostic methods and the use of multisensory instructional strategies.